Interested to get a quote for your e-commerce webshop or presentation website? Check out our ballpark price calculator.

 Avoid a “technical debt”

-To be able to deal with your future issues, first the older code has to be updated… or worse.
+To be able to deal with your future issues, first, the older code has to be updated… or worse.
 You may just have to restart the entire project.

-Mutual trust is mandatory
+Conclusion: mutual trust is mandatory